 The effective date of the employee's termination is the last day the employee is in a paid status while using accrued vacation hours and while earning other employer-provided benefits.
 If the PERA member is carried on the payroll by the employer as an active employee and continues to draw his or her normal level of pay by using all accrued vacation leave, PERA contributions are deducted from the amounts that represent used vacation hours for each pay.
-Don't withhold deductions on lump sum payments that represent unused vacation hours.

-MAINTAIN MEMBER AND EMPLOYMENT RECORDS
+MAINTAIN MEMBER AND EMPLOYMENT RECORDS...

 6-1 REPORTING METHODS

 Web Reporting

 6-5 MEMBER ENROLLMENT

 Optional Member Enrollments

-- 6-9 MEMBER EMPLOYMENT STATUS CHANGES
+6-9 MEMBER EMPLOYMENT STATUS CHANGES

-- 6-15 PHASED RETIREMENT

-- 6-16 FURLOUGHS OR BUDGETARY LEAVES
+6-15 FURLOUGHS OR BUDGETARY LEAVES

-- 6-18 UPDATING MEMBER INFORMATION
+6-17 UPDATING MEMBER INFORMATION

-6-20 PERIODIC REPORTS SENT TO EMPLOYERS
+6-19 PERIODIC REPORTS SENT TO EMPLOYERS

-6-21 MAINTAIN EMPLOYER RECORDS
+6-20 MAINTAIN EMPLOYER RECORDS

 Contacts